 If you are one of the lucky ones, you already have a career you are passionate about.
 Though you might not kick your heels up in the air every day, you probably feel that your career has meaning and that you are making a difference.

 As Rhonda and Nancy did for me, it sometimes takes words of encouragement from highly respected individuals that have already discovered their career passion to point someone in the right direction.
 However, inspiration needs constant refreshing.
 My inspiration was renewed by career advice given by business tycoon Robert Herjavec, which applies to anyone looking to break into a new career.
-During his TV interview (you can find more information here), he offered two pieces of advice that resonated with me:
+During his TV interview, he offered two pieces of advice that resonated with me:

 Robert’s Advice for New Grads: